 - Green beans grow well with low nutrients, so they don’t need more feeding.

-- Green bean plants should be fed with organic compost once in a month.
+- Green bean plants should be fed with organic compost once a month.

-- You can provide some natural feed to the plants like vegetable composts, fruit composts or tea composts for every 15 days.
+- You can provide some natural feed to the plants like vegetable composts, fruit composts, or tea composts every 15 days.

 - Feed the plants with liquid fertilizers once a month.

 - Applying more fertilizer may cause too much foliage and that decreases the yields.